storyscorer/backend-monolith/README.md

 ## Scripts

 ### `make build`
-Build the binary to be used - it is essentially just a `go build .` so this will create a new binary to be used (and it will also build the binary for the system this command is being executed on).
+Update the dependencies file, also build the binary to be used - it is essentially just a `go build .` so this will create a new binary to be used (and it will also build the binary for the system this command is being executed on).

 ### `make start`
 Build the binary, and run it instantaneously.

+### `make tidy`
+Run a `go mod tidy` within the confines of the Makefile.